ivangabriele/vscode-git-automator/README.md

-# Git Add & Commit Extension for Visual Studio Code
+# Git Automator Extension for Visual Studio Code

 - **Add and commit all or current file(s) in one shortcut.**
 - **Smart auto-prefill for your commit messages.**